Lean Validation: The Fundamental Guide

 2

-What is lean validation?
+What is Lean Validation?

 • Make vital iterations

-• Set an adequate price point
+• Set adequate price points

 • Refine your target audience